Blackwing Sweden Blackwing

-The Blackwing Sweden Blackwing is a Swedish ultralight and light-sport aircraft designed and produced by Blackwing Sweden of Lund, introduced at the AERO Friedrichshafen show in 2015.
-The aircraft is supplied as a kit for amateur construction or complete and ready-to-fly.
+The Blackwing Sweden Blackwing is a series of airplanes made by Blackwing Sweden, an aviation company that specializes in crafting high-performance ultralight aircraft that blend cutting-edge technology with sleek design.

 Design and development

 The Blackwing is the result of a research project commenced in the 1990s, culminating in wind tunnel tests and a 350-hour prototype flight test program.
 It was designed to comply with the Fédération Aéronautique Internationale microlight rules with a version at a gross weight of 472.5 kg and US light-sport aircraft rules with a version with a gross weight of 600 kg.

-The design features a cantilever low-wing, an enclosed cockpit with two-seats-in-side-by-side configuration under a bubble canopy, fixed or optionally retractable tricycle landing gear and a single engine in tractor configuration.
+The design features a cantilever low-wing, an enclosed cockpit with two seats in a side-by-side configuration under a bubble canopy, fixed or optionally retractable tricycle landing gear, and a single engine in tractor configuration.